 Other Factors That May Affect Sentencing

 According to Florida Statue 812.014, the state law for grand theft charges applies to any criminal act that involves stealing property worth more than $300.
-While a judge will take your criminal history into account when deciding your sentence, it is also likely that they will consider the value of stolen property.
+While a judge will take your criminal history into account when deciding your sentence, it is also likely that they will consider the value of the stolen property.

-If law enforcement arrests for stealing items valued at $301, opposed to $300,000, you have a much better chance of receiving a lower sentence or pleading out on a less severe charge.
+If law enforcement arrests you for stealing items valued at $301, as opposed to $300,000, you have a much better chance of receiving a lower sentence or pleading out on a less severe charge.
 Do not assume that because you are facing charges you are sure to face many years in prison.
 It is possible to build a strong case for your defense.

 Another factor that impacts your sentencing will be whether you are facing other charges along with felony grand theft.
 When looking at how much jail time for felony grand theft you are likely to serve, a judge will consider whether or not a violent charge accompanies the crime.
 For example, if you commit assault against another person in the process of stealing property.